TeamHG-Memex/eli5/docs/source/overview.rst

 * :ref:`library-sklearn-crfsuite`.
 ELI5 allows to check weights of
   sklearn_crfsuite.CRF models.

+* :ref:`library-keras` - explain predictions of Sequential and Model image classifiers using Grad-CAM.

 ELI5 also implements several algorithms for inspecting black-box models (see :ref:`eli5-black-box`):